scaramacai/ggwm/README.md

 I removed the dependecies on libXft and FontConfig, while libXrender is still needed to render strings with ttf fonts.
 However  I plan to remove this dependency in the future, so that ggwm could be used also on servers without the XRender extension.

 I also included in the code the ["Simple Dynamic Strings library for C"](https://github.com/antirez/sds) by Salvatore Sanfilippo, to simplify manipulating strings.
-For now, its use was limited to the files I changed or added, but
+For now, its use was limited to the files I changed or added, but it would be nice to replace with sds code here and there, where strings are used.

+if you download from Github use the **schrift-branch** to get the updated code.

+To build JWM you will need a C compiler (gcc works), X11, and the "development headers" for X11 and Xlib.
 If available and not disabled at compile time, ggwm  will also use the following libraries: